iSeg: Interactive 3D Segmentation via Interactive Attention: Method

 The interactive attention layer is part of the decoding component of our system (\cref{fig:system}).
 Its structure is illustrated in \cref{fig:interactive_attention}.
 The layer computes the interaction between the user input clicks and the mesh vertices, accommodating variable numbers and types of clicks, positive and negative.
 This key element in our method enables a unified decoder architecture supporting various user click settings.

 Our interactive attention extends the scaled dot-product attention mechanism \cite{vaswani2017attention}.
-We denote the encoded mesh features as $F \in \mathbb{R}^{n \times d}$.
 The features of the positively and negatively clicked vertices are marked as $F_{pos} \in \mathbb{R}^{n_{pos} \times d}$ and $F_{neg} \in \mathbb{R}^{n_{neg} \times d}$, respectively, where $n_{pos}$ and $n_{neg}$ are the number of clicks of each type.
-The interactive attention layer projects the mesh features to Queries and the features of the clicked points to Keys and Values:
+The interactive attention layer projects the mesh features $F$ to Queries and the features of the clicked points to Keys and Values:

 where $W^Q, W^K_{\{pos, neg\}}, W^V_{\{pos, neg\}} \in \mathbb{R}^{d \times d}$ are learnable weight matrices.
 Then, the mesh vertices are attended to the user clicks to obtain the conditioned mesh features: